Do they help honey bees navigate?

 In May 2009 one of our Wisborough Green BKA members was asked to look at some bees in a barn with a view to removing them, as there was going to be a family event held in the barn later in the summer.
-I am well known locally for removing bees from difficult places and the member felt she couldn't do it herself, so wanted advice.
-On arrival I was shown the end of the barn where the bees were.
+I am well known locally for removing wild colonies from difficult places and the member felt she couldn't do it herself, so wanted advice.
+On arrival, I was shown the end of the barn where the bees were.
 They were going in several holes and on seeing where the structural woodwork was, I soon realised there were at least three colonies involved.

 When I returned home I made a couple of divining rods, tried them out and headed for the barn.
 One ley line went through the end of the barn and several crossed it in exactly the same places as the bees had nested.
 I subsequently realised the barn was on a high concentration of ley lines.

 I made several calls to John Harding to discuss what had happened and he wasn't surprised at all.
 He told me that oak trees also grew on them.
 I did a bit more research and found that ley lines were rediscovered in modern times around 1920 by Alfred Watkins, who had written several books about them, including "The Old Straight Track".
 He is also credited with being a founder member of Herefordshire BKA.